 Our rōpū gatherings are open to whānau of all ages who are interested in learning or practicing raranga in a safe and supportive environment.
 We also welcome manuhiri weavers requiring a supportive raranga environment who are willing to contribute to iwi projects and learn iwi history and tikanga.

-We meet at Hīkoikoi, Executive Office, 24d Marine Parade, Petone on most Thursday nights 6pm to 9pm and have weekend noho through the year and advise our rōpū members of the dates via our closed Facebook page.
+We meet at Hīkoikoi, 24d Marine Parade, Petone on most Thursday nights 6pm to 9pm and have weekend noho throughout the year, advising our rōpū members of dates via our closed Facebook page.